 Independent tests at the University of Minnesota Particle Calibration Laboratory show that Molekule’s Photo Electrochemical Oxidation (PECO) technology destroys VOCs quickly, unlike HEPA, which cannot capture these small particles.
 PECO is the only technology that destroys a broad spectrum of pollutants, regardless of size.

 Also, bacteria and mold can collect on the filter surface and continue to multiply.
 Bacteria trapped on the surface can release harmful endotoxins into the air.
 Mold is an even bigger concern, because as it grows on the filter surface, it can release new spores into the air.

-Molekule's PECO technology does not trap, but rather destroy pollutants that pass through the filter.
-A nanoparticle coating on the filter, triggered by light, produces free radicals that break down the molecular structure of any organic compound in a single pass.
+Unlike HEPA technology, Molekule's Photo Electrochemical Oxidation (PECO) technology destroys pollutants that pass through the filter.
+The PECO filter, triggered by light, produces free radicals that break down the molecular structure of any organic compound in a single pass.

 Learn more about how Molekule compares to Carbon filters.